carrtesy/carrtesy.github.io/_posts/2020/03/08/2020-03-08-calculator(1).md

 The task is to devise a calculator.

-Our calculator has functions of:
+Our calculator supports:
 1) 1 digit operand
 2) supporting basic arithmetic operations(+, -, *, /)

+It seems quite **useless**, but let's do easier things first.

 *C++* is used for representation.
 Let's start.